usrshare/lincity/README.md

 # RUNNING LINCITY

-Usually you will invoke the game with 'lincity' or 'xlincity'.
+Usually you will invoke the game with the `lincity` command.

-             lincity  [opts]
+    lincity
-             xlincity [opts]

-The following options may apply:

-        -w   Do some *crude* gamma correction to boost the red and blue.
-             This makes some 'washed out' displays a bit more colourful.
-             You have control of the individual values, see below.

-        -R <num>
-        -G <num>
-        -B <num>
-             These options allow you to boost the individual colours.
-             <num> is a number between 0.0 and 1.0
-             The default values for -w are  1.0   0.0   0.4  (ATTOW)

-	-b   *obsolete* omit border around game.
-Now on by default.

 # UPGRADING FROM VERSION 1.13